 This policy applies nationally to all entities within the Silverchain group of companies.
 In this policy, reference to “Silverchain” or “we” means Silver Chain Group Limited and its related bodies corporate (as that term is defined in the Corporations Act 2001 (Cth).”

 The purpose of this policy is to outline how Silverchain protects the privacy of individuals.

 Silverchain is a not-for-profit charitable organisation that provides healthcare and home support services to those in need within the community.
 We routinely collect personal and sensitive information from individuals to enable us to carry out these services.

 3 POLICY DESCRIPTION

-3.2 Sets out our rights and responsibilities in relation to the collection, use, storage and disclosure of personal information.
+Silverchain is committed to the protection of privacy and the compliant management of personal information.
+This document sets out our policies and responsibilities in relation to the collection, use, storage, management and disclosure of your personal information.

 Health information has the meaning provided in the Privacy Act 1988 (Cth) and includes: